-- Animals are clean at all times with proper grooming, bedding and care apparent. - o Animals are to be properly tied or penned, except when grooming, exercising, or exhibiting - Animals are to have water available at all times and feed at proper times. - o Feed and water dishes are to be upright and any excess spillage cleaned up at all times. - o Feed and water animal regularly.
-Check on Animal periodically - Stall cards displayed neatly and complete.
+- Animals are clean at all times with proper grooming, bedding and care apparent. - Animals are to be properly tied or penned, except when grooming, exercising, or exhibiting - Animals are to have water available at all times and feed at proper times. - Feed and water dishes are to be upright and any excess spillage cleaned up at all times. - Feed and water animal regularly. - · Check on Animal periodically - Stall cards displayed neatly and complete.
 Stall cards are available from the Extension Office. - Feed troughs in front of animals only at feeding time, or are securely fastened to the fence

-• Exhibitor Requirements
+Exhibitor Requirements

-- Show respect consideration proper attitude and cooperation toward all animals, members, equipment, supplies and facilities as well as judges and spectators - Herdsmanship duties ae the responsibility of all exhibitors and club members rather than leaders, advisors, or parents.
-If an exhibitor is going to be gone for any reason, it is their responsibility to ask another club member to water, feed, and care for their animals - Exhibitor participated in pre-fair cleanup and required to participate in post fair cleanup.
+- Show respect-consideration-proper attitude and cooperation toward all animals, members, equipment, supplies and facilities as well as judges and spectators - Herdsmanship duties are the responsibility of all exhibitors and club members rather than leaders, advisors, or parents. - Exhibitor participated in pre-fair cleanup and required to participate in post fair cleanup.